SOULS Journal

 In 1999, inspired by W.E.B.
 Du Bois’ Phylon journal and Atlanta University series of annual research readers; Manning Marable founded Souls: A Critical Journal of Black Politics, Culture, and Society.
 This quarterly interdisciplinary journal of the Institute for Research in African American Studies (IRAAS) at Columbia University was originally edited and managed by Cheryll Y. Greene.

-Souls seeks to publish the best imaginative, theoretical, and empirical Black Studies research, art, and political provocations-- across discipline and genre, and representing a range of creative and challenging interpretations of the key issues now confronted by Black studies scholars and by Black people throughout the world.
-The strategic objective of Souls remains the same: “to re- ground the field of African American Studies in the living legacy of DuBoisian social and political theory.”
-In the twenty-first century, this re-grounding follows Black feminist insistence on material/embodied and purposefully imaginative analysis; and methodological, creative, and theoretical innovation.
+Souls seeks to publish the best imaginative, theoretical, and empirical Black Studies research, art, and political provocations — across discipline and genre, and representing a range of creative and challenging interpretations of the key issues now confronted by Black studies scholars and by Black people throughout the world.
+The strategic objective of Souls remains the same: “to re-ground the field of African American Studies in the living legacy of DuBoisian social and political theory.”
+In the 21st century, this re-grounding follows Black feminist insistence on material/embodied and purposefully imaginative analysis; and methodological, creative, and theoretical innovation.

 We are especially interested in staging conversations that model promiscuously transdisciplinary modes of inquiry and presentation.
 Against camps.
 Steeped in expertise and particularity.
 Authorized by the depth and seriousness of study and engagement.
 Across generations, and accountable to a Black intellectual tradition that reflects, engages, or challenges what Marable characterized as “descriptive, “corrective,” and “prescriptive” work.